MicrosoftDocs/azure-media-services/media-services/latest/live-event-live-transcription-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

+## Transcription delivery and playback

 When you publish a live stream using MPEG-DASH or HLS/CMAF, transcribed text in IMSC1.1 compatible TTML is created along with video and audio.
 It is packaged into MPEG-4 Part 30 (ISO/IEC 14496-30) fragments.
 If you use HLS/TS, text is delivered as chunked VTT.

+If you are using the Azure Media Player, use the [Azure Media Player version 2.3.3 or later](player-use-azure-media-player-how-to.md).

 > [!NOTE]
 > Additional charges apply when live transcription is turned on.
 Please review the pricing information in the Live Video section of the [Media Services pricing page](https://azure.microsoft.com/pricing/details/media-services/).